SKKammar/Titanic-Survival-Prediction/README.md

-# 🚢 Titanic Survival Prediction – Complete Project Summary (6 Models)
+# 🚢 Titanic Survival Prediction

 ## 📌 Overview
 This project implements a full end‑to‑end machine learning pipeline for predicting passenger survival on the Titanic.
 We compare **six different classification algorithms**, perform extensive feature engineering, hyperparameter tuning with cross‑validation, and select the best model for deployment.